openmediavault/openmediavault-docs/development/internaltools.rst

 	omv_config_add_key "${SERVICE_XPATH}" "extraoptions" ""

 Notice in the postint file how it sources at the beginning ``helper-functions``.
-The same happens in `mkconf scripts <https://github.com/openmediavault/openmediavault/tree/master/deb/openmediavault/usr/share/openmediavault/mkconf>`_ .

 .. note::
 	What each function do and the parameters it accepts is documented in the `helper-functions file <https://github.com/openmediavault/openmediavault/blob/master/deb/openmediavault/usr/share/openmediavault/scripts/helper-functions>`_ .